 With the advances in today's technology, LASIK prices have risen over the past 7 years.
 The national average cost for LASIK is about $2300 per eye.
 Envision Laser Centers is well below the national average to try and make LASIK affordable to all of our patients.
-We also offer multiple financing options to make LASIK even more affordable.
+We also offer multiple financing options to make LASIK fit within your budget.

 What's the difference between Custom LASIK and traditional LASIK?

 In short, traditional LASIK treats all people with the same prescription the exact same much like glasses or contacts do.
 Custom LASIK treats individual aberrations in the cornea (minute imperfections that can cause visual differences), often leading to better vision than may have been possible with glasses or contacts.
 People who have night time glare problems may benefit greatly with a custom LASIK procedure.